aodn/spatial-search/README.md

 ```

 ## Index
 An index will index each of the queued metadata records.
+Indexing is the function whereby geoserver instances are hit via WFS and the responses parsed into geometries.

 To index: